PubInv/general-purpose-alarm-device/README.md

 # Stand-alone or Sub-assembly

-Our design includs a pwrinted wireing assembly and an enclosure.
+Our design includes a printed wiring assembly and an enclosure.
-The printed wireing assembly could be designed into a devcie with our our enclosure.
+The printed wiring assembly could be designed into a device with our our enclosure.
 Full documentation provided.
 We believe a loosely-coupled physical device is the most repurposable.
 Such a device would have its own independent power supply.
 However, there are clearly use cases when the same module should be integrated into the physical case, power system, and even printed circuit board of other systems.
 We therefore seek design flexibility that supports all of these usage modes.

 # The Arduino UNO Like Platform

-The implimenration is Arduno UNO like.
-A USB inteface to an ATmega328 controler is provided for Arduino IDE compatiability.
+The implementation is Arduino UNO like.
+A USB interface to an ATmega328 controller is provided for Arduino IDE compatibility.
 UNO foot print for shields is provided.
-This allows a typical Arudino serial port interface for development and debugging.
+This allows a typical Arduino serial port interface for development and debugging.

 # How is the alarm signal received?

-The wired connection from a host is an SPI controller and the GPAD is an SPI Peripherial.
+The wired connection from a host is an SPI controller and the GPAD is an SPI Peripheral.

 A wireless interface may be added through a UNO shield.
-(Compatability with existing wirless sheilds has not been checked.
-A custom shield with a wirless interface to some of the unused controler pins should be possible but may not be trivial.)
+(Compatibility with existing wireless shields has not been checked.
+A custom shield with a wireless interface to some of the unused controller pins should be possible but may not be trivial.)

 # Summer 2022 Project Status

 ### Firmware
-Demonstration of SPI controller and Peripherial for single byte transmission.
+Demonstration of SPI controller and Peripheral for single byte transmission.

 ### Hardware
 1. Schematic with distributor part numbers through review.
 Many parts have two distributor part numbers identified.
 2. PCB design is through review.
 3. Beginning order of long lead parts.
-4. Prepariing BOM to order PCBs and SMT assmbly though JLCPCB.
+4. Preparing BOM to order PCBs and SMT assembly though JLCPCB.